bharghavasagar2/MedClinic-Application/README.md

 - SQLite
 - React JS
 - Redux
- -Tailwind css
+- Tailwind CSS
 - Third-party APIs for video consultations (Jitsi Meet)

 ## Notes

--Make sure you have install all the npm dependencies before running.
+- Make sure you have installed all the npm dependencies before running.

 ## Contributing

 Contributions to the project are welcome!
 Please submit any bug reports, feature requests, or pull requests through GitHub.